 If you want to add or change music on a video you’ve already uploaded to YouTube, this guide will walk you through using YouTube’s built-in tools and audio library to replace your current music with royalty-free tracks.

-YouTube’s Audio Library lets you add music to YouTube videos that have already been uploaded right from your YouTube Studio dashboard.
+YouTube’s Audio Library lets you add music to already-uploaded videos right from your YouTube Studio dashboard.
 Here’s how:

 - Go to YouTube Studio and open the Content tab.